-Young Americans embrace socialism, even among Miami Cubans
+Some young Americans warm to socialism, even Miami Cubans

 Younger Americans are less threatened by socialism than older generations, who might associate it with Soviet or Chinese rule, he said.

-“Today’s socialism for younger people means the Canadian health system and the Swedish welfare state,” Armenta said.
+“Today’s socialism for younger people means the Canadian health system and the Swedish welfare state,” Amenta said.

 More than half of Miami-area Cuban Americans are Republican, though an increasing number register as independent, according to a 2018 Florida International University poll.